Applying Strategic Thinking in Your Pentesting Program

 Why You Need to Think Strategically

-It’s no great revelation that tactics, techniques, and procedures utilized by nefarious hackers hacking activities are evolving on a daily basis.
-In 2022, 18,828 common vulnerabilities and exposures (CVEs) were published.
-At the same time, organization attack surfaces are expanding.
-The average large enterprise attack surface encompasses 8,500 IPs.
-It has never been more challenging to keep your attack surface secure, and your current pentesting program likely won’t help you get there.
+It’s no secret that the tactics, techniques, and procedures hackers use evolve every day.
+In 2022 alone, 18,828 common vulnerabilities and exposures (CVEs) were published.
+At the same time, attack surfaces keep growing — the average large enterprise now spans 8,500 IPs.
+Keeping your attack surface secure has never been harder, and your current pentesting program probably won’t get you there.

-So how do you use your limited security staff and budget to find, prioritize and remediate vulnerabilities across your expanding attack surface?
-The answer is adopting a risk-driven, rather than compliance-driven, approach that leverages strategic and tactical approaches to pentesting.
-The Synack Platform core components of vulnerability managementoperations and support, an API and integrationsreporting and real-time analytics, and managed community provide the testing and data necessary to make progress in securing your attack surface and satisfy compliance requirements.
+So how do you use limited security staff and budget to find, prioritize, and remediate vulnerabilities across a growing attack surface?
+Adopt a risk-driven approach instead of a compliance-driven one — combining strategic and tactical pentesting.
+The Synack Platform’s core components give you the testing and data to secure your attack surface and meet compliance requirements:

 Developing an Ideal Security Testing Strategy

-Testing needs to be performed on assets across your entire attack surface, deploying testing based on asset’s risk value or its proximity to sensitive data.
-You may want to deploy continuous penetration testing for high-value or high-risk assets and deploy automated scanning on lower value or low-risk assets.
-Asset test history should maintain records not only of tests performed, but also results and timing so that testing can be analyzed over time and across security programs.
-Applying this methodology, remediations can have a system-wide effect when solving for the root cause of an issue.
+Test assets across your entire attack surface, and base each test on the asset’s risk value or how close it sits to sensitive data.
+Run continuous penetration testing on high-value or high-risk assets, and automated scanning on lower-risk ones.
+Keep an asset test history — not just which tests ran, but their results and timing — so you can analyze testing over time and across programs.
+With this approach, fixing a root cause can have a system-wide effect.

 >> DOWNLOAD: The Guide to Strategic Security Testing <<